Skip to content

 In her personal time, Lindsay is focused on living presently with her three children, dog, cat, and chickens in Hendersonville, NC.
 She finds joy and restoration through laughing with loved ones, spending time in nature, making messy art projects, cooking, and enjoying a good hike, waterfall shower, or lake swim.

-Allison Horsch, M.Ed, Director of Elementary
+Allison Horsch, Director of Elementary

 Seedling School